 The movies are based on the novels created by the “sick” and full of imagination mind of Stephen King, this master of horror and suspense, will remain forever in the hearts of the viewers.
-In this article we will present the Stephen King movies that are as good as the books (because not all the movies based on the Stephen King’s novels are good, but we will give you some examples in another article).
+In this article, we will present the Stephen King movies that are as good as the books (because not all the movies based on Stephen King’s novels are good, but we will give you some examples in another article).

 So, practically, yes, it will be a pity if you will not watch the below Stephen King movies until you die:

 15. Cat’s Eye (1985)

 The movie is based on three stories connected only by the presence of a traveling cat who seeks a little girl to help her.
 In the first story, a smoker who wants to quit this habit, seeks help in a weird organization, to help him quit.
 The organization promises to help but does not reveal the means.

 In the second story, a gambler proposes to his wife’s lover a bet he can’t refuse.
 The stake is too high for the unlucky lover: money and the woman he loves, or prison for drug trafficking.
 What can he do to win the bet?